richjansen/mailer-service/README.md

 first Sendgrid and if it fails, it will use the fallback service of Mailjet.

 All e-mail sending actions are queued (with 10 secs delay).
 After receiving a response of the third party e-mail services a event is fired which will trigger a listener.
-Todo: This listener is calling a a 'Log service' which will create an entry in the database (email, status, error, etc.).
+This listener is calling a a 'Log service' which will create an entry in the database (email, status, error, etc.).

-After that a new event/listener is triggered for sending the http client a message so it can update it's user interface (new row in a table, green/red light for the e-mail status etc.)
+After that a new event/listener is triggered for sending the http client a message so it can update it's user interface (new row in a UI table, green/red light for the e-mail status etc.)

 Make sure you update your .env for the secrets.